 As Nancy Lingner wrote to me in an email: “Where can a pest go for food in the middle of a Montana snowstorm?
 If you were a pest it would be a dream come true observing a scrumptious citrus tree just sitting there indoors in a warm environment.”
 Winter is the time to be watchful.

-Signs of neglect: honeydew from scale, sooty mould, cobwebs, dropping and drooping leaves, yellow leaves.
+Signs of neglect: Honeydew from scale; sooty mould; cobwebs; dropping and drooping leaves; yellow leaves; cupping and curling leaves.

 Identify your problem or pest and take immediate action.